 - Delegate access to company translation assets: With all translation assets available in one portal, managers can easily assign tasks, issue work orders and delegate authority to any user they need to involve in the project.
 This includes in-country language experts who are proof-reading or Quality Assuring the localized product.

 - Streamlined project workflow from initiation to release: Gone are the days of ad-hoc task assignment and hectic email dispatch to delegate and communicate.
 Web 2.0 makes seamless collaboration a breeze!

 - Collaboration platform facilitating workflow and communication: Ad-hoc querying by email and forever waiting for redundant answers is all streamlined in a wiki/RSS environment.

 - Easy access to details– Requirements, TMs, TDs, QDs: Translators and Localizers can use TMS to gain immediate access to information in Terminology and Query Databases that facilitate the online sharing of knowledge and translation assets.

 - Efficiency enabler boosting productivity and throughput: Localizers utilize TMS to accept assignments, process tasks and resolve project issues with the efficiency and speed of electrons.

-Download our complimentary TMS white paper for more info.
+Download our complimentary Translation Management Systems white paper for more info.